 As you connect the external hard drive to your Mac via cable, your Mac will not opt for any popup on the screen.
 Still, we can see the connected external drive on the desktop and the Finder sidebar (left-hand collum of the finder window under the locations).
 Due to many reasons, external hard drives not showing up on Mac.
 Are there connectivity issues?
 Is the hardware corrupted?
 System malfunctioning?
 For no reason, if the hard drive is not showing up, then follow our guide to fixing My Passport for Mac not showing up on Mac.

-Primarily we have mentioned the steps that you need to go through so that if you lack one of them, then your hard drive will not be visible in Mac.
-Moreover, if you are correctly doing as mentioned in the basic steps (Fix 1) then follow the next fix to get positive results.
+Primarily we have mentioned the steps you need to go through so that if you lack one, your hard drive will not be visible on your Mac.
+Moreover, if you are correctly doing as mentioned in the basic steps (Fix 1), follow the next fix to get success.